jackb0back/turbowarp-self-host/README.md

 # turbowarp-self-host
 An attempt to self host a turbowarp editor/ port to html files \
-I changed some stuff a tab bit btw. \
+I changed some stuff a tad bit btw. \
 Why did i make this?
 I made this because turbowarp and scratch are blocked on my schools network and i love to use turbowarp but sadly I could not find the source code to the website and I did this so i can make it run offline like e羊icques by sheeptester
 # TODO